 No. I Didn’t Need a Belt.

 Other than adding a few items I (or my mom) deemed essential, we followed the packing list provided by the school.
 It’s strange how, when coming from a source so “official” like the school, you feel you need to execute directions with precision.
 We both knew I would never use certain things on the list, but we bought and packed them anyway; like a belt.
 I never wore a belt.
 Not one belt could be found in my closet because I didn’t even own one.
 I hadn’t packed any pants for which a belt was suited.
 But did I pack one?
 Yes.
 Why?
 Because it was on the list.

 It never occurred to me to go “off-book” or rationally contemplate my own ideas.
 I had ideas.
 It was just that I was always taught not to think them.
 Back then, real explanations weren’t given to kids; everything was justified with, “Because I said so.” and that was enough.
 I realize now that this made me incredibly rigid for such a young kid, and for a long time, I stayed that way.
+This is probably also why at 13, I was ready for takeoff.
 Rules were always followed, and this trip would be no different.
 Age and experience have changed my viewpoint on this substantially.
 Subsequently, as a grown-up, I tend to hover in the hazy shades of grey when it comes to rules.
 I ask neither premission nor forgiveness.